bodong1987/Avalonia.PropertyGrid/README.md

     System.Drawing.Color/Avalonia.Media.Color
     System.Drawing.Image/Avalonia.Media.IImage
     Avalonia.Media.FontFamily
-    Avalonia.PropertyGrid.Model.Collections.ICheckedList
+    PropertyModels.Collections.ICheckedList
-    Avalonia.PropertyGrid.Model.Collections.ISelectableList
+    PropertyModels.Collections.ISelectableList
     object which support TypeConverter.CanConvertFrom(typeof(string))

 **Struct properties are not supported.**

 ### Extra Data Structure
-* Avalonia.PropertyGrid.Model.Collections.SelectableList<T>
+* PropertyModels.Collections.SelectableList<T>
     You can initialize this list with some objects, and you can only select one object in this list.
 ProeprtyGrid uses ComboBox by default to edit the properties of this data structure
-* Avalonia.PropertyGrid.Model.Collections.CheckedList<T>
+* PropertyModels.Collections.CheckedList<T>
     like SelectableList<T>, you can initialize it with some objects, but you can select multiple objects in it.
 ProeprtyGrid uses a set of CheckBoxes by default to edit the properties of this data structure, for example:
     ![CheckList](./Docs/Images/CheckList.png)

 ### Data Reloading
 Implement from System.ComponentModel.INotifyPropertyChanged and trigger the PropertyChanged event when the property changes.
 PropertyGrid will listen to these events and automatically refresh the view data.
-if you implementing from Avalonia.PropertyGrid.Model.ComponentModel.INotifyPropertyChanged instead of System.ComponentModel.INotifyPropertyChanged will gain the additional ability to automatically fire the PropertyChanged event when an edit occurs in the PropertyGrid without having to handle each property itself.
+if you implementing from PropertyModels.ComponentModel.INotifyPropertyChanged instead of System.ComponentModel.INotifyPropertyChanged will gain the additional ability to automatically fire the PropertyChanged event when an edit occurs in the PropertyGrid without having to handle each property itself.

 ### Change Size
 You can change the width of namelabel and cell edit by drag here: